 It’s frustrating to watch, because Victoria’s one weak spot seems to be not necessarily performance but performance energy.
 She’s fantastic at standing still and looking creepy, but once she’s in motion I find myself almost screaming at the screen, asking for a little bit more.
 Her stoic, wooden lip sync in the floor show looked like it was in slow motion even when edited with full-speed clips.

-While the Boulets would love to crown someone with Victorias horror effects chops and beauty, they are first and foremost party promoters.
+While the Boulets would love to crown someone with as beautiful as Victoria who has her horror FX makeup chops, they are first and foremost party promoters.
 They want someone who can rule the stage!
 Despite Victoria’s beauty and her many visual talents, I sincerely doubt there is anything she can do this week to reverse her fate as a non-winner of this show when Biqtch and James have been destroying the competition week after week.